 Due to unique conditions here at Pine Creek, scientists believe this area is a remnant biotic community.
 Less than one million years ago, much of the Las Vegas Valley may have looked like Pine Creek.
 Several plants are endemic to this riparian (water-fed) habitat including pine trees that may represent relic forests from the last Ice Age.

 Leave Pine Creek Canyon and go down the last section of the road, passing a spur on the right to Oak Creek Canyon.
 In the end, Scenic Drive meets Route 159.
-Turn right to go back toward the start of the loop, heading northeast toward Las Vegas.
-Almost immediately, the road passes Red Rock Overlook, on the left, which presents nice views of the Spring Mountains and the park you just passed through.
+Turn right to go back toward the start of the loop, heading northeast in the direction of Las Vegas.
+Almost immediately, the road passes Red Rock Overlook, on the left, which presents nice views of the Spring Mountains and the park you just explored.

 Biking Scenic Drive